 1.2.1 - New programmes/courses introduced during the academic year

 Programme/Course Programme Specialization Dates of Introduction

-No Data Entered/N
+No Data Entered/Not Applicable !!!

-No file uploaded.
+View File

 1.2.2 - Programmes in which Choice Based Credit System (CBCS)/Elective course system implemented at the affiliated Colleges (if applicable) during the academic year.